Trauma in the Back-country

 Paul is a Clinical Professor Emeritus at the University of South Carolina whose goal is to develop the role of physical therapists in the wilderness environment.
 As a child growing up next to the Appalachian Trail, Paul developed a lifelong passion for hiking and backcountry adventure.
 After high school, Paul served in the 101st Airborne Division in the Viet Nam war where he was exposed to the challenges of providing medical care in challenging environments and decided on a career as a physical therapist (PT).
 Upon his return from overseas Paul earned a BS and MS in PT and a PhD in Exercise Science while becoming a member of the first group of PTs to become Board-Certified in Orthopedic PT.
 Over his 45-year career as a clinician, professor and researcher Paul has published over 150 peer-reviewed papers and has been awarded the Catherine Worthingham Fellowship from the APTA.
 Paul is also a Wilderness EMT and wilderness medical instructor who currently serves as a seasonal volunteer backcountry ranger at Grand Teton National Park in Wyoming.
 Along with its other founding members, Paul is thrilled by the opportunity to share our experiences through Wilderness PT Educators.

-Darren Hearn, PT, PhD, WEMT
+Darren Hearn, DPT, PhD, MPH, NREMT

 Darren is a Physical Therapist who is more at home outside than in any clinic.
 Growing up hunting and fishing with his brothers and father, he learned to both love and respect the outdoors.
 Shortly after high school, Darren attended West Point and after graduating in 2002 was soon deployed to Iraq where he gained true respect for the desert environment.
 In 2005, he decided to pursue a degree in Physical Therapy after receiving it himself and developing a strong interest in helping others return to and optimize performance.
 Not long after graduation, he found himself happy to get out of the typical clinic and return to more austere environments with the Army’s 4th Infantry Division.
 He trained with and then deployed with them to Afghanistan as a Brigade Combat Team PT serving over 20 remote locations in the mountains and valleys of the eastern part of the country.
 It was there that he found that bringing medical expertise to the most austere environments was his passion.
 He has continued that passion both academically and practically, volunteering with his local Search and Rescue Team, earning a PhD from UNC Chapel Hill in Human Movement Science, and most recently earning his EMT and Wilderness EMT specialty.
 He also continued his military service, currently serving in North Carolina at Fort Bragg.
 Darren understands the peace and challenge that the outdoors brings and is excited to share that with as many people as possible.